AReid987/Experiments/README.md

 - Start containers
 - Enable networking between container
 - Mount volumes to containers for Agent access to filesystem
 - **Agentic Birth**
 - Establish Plan
 - Initialize turborepo
 - Initalize git
 - begin building

+Notes

+- created containers, docker compose yaml for services
+- configuring tailscale
+- used Harpa with Claude to extract from youtube video by tailscale -

+Summary:
+Alex from Tailscale provides a quick-start guide for using Docker with Tailscale.
+He demonstrates how to install Docker on a fresh Ubuntu server, create a Tailscale container, and connect it to a Tailnet.
+The video covers deploying multiple applications (Nginx and Sterling PDF) using Docker Compose, securing them with Tailscale, and setting up HTTPS certificates using Tailscale Serve.
+Alex emphasizes the simplicity of connecting containers to a Tailnet and accessing them from anywhere, regardless of network topology.

+Step-by-step instructions:

+1. Install Docker:
+   a.
+Run the get.docker.com script
+   b.
+Execute: sudo sh install-docker.sh
+   c.
+Add user to Docker group: usermod -aG docker `<username>`
+   d.
+Log out and log back in
+   e.
+Verify installation: docker run --rm hello-world
+2. Create first Tailscale container:
+   a.
+Create a Docker Compose YAML file
+   b.
+Add Tailscale and Nginx services to the file
+   c.
+Generate an auth key from Tailscale admin dashboard
+   d.
+Add the auth key to the Docker Compose file
+   e.
+Run: docker compose up -d
+3. Deploy additional applications (e.g., Sterling PDF):
+   a.
+Add Sterling PDF service to Docker Compose file
+   b.
+Generate OAuth client credentials in Tailscale admin console
+   c.
+Add OAuth client secret to Docker Compose file
+   d.
+Set up necessary volumes and network configurations
+   e.
+Run: docker compose up -d
+4. Set up HTTPS certificates with Tailscale Serve:
+   a.
+Enable HTTPS certificates in Tailscale admin console
+   b.
+Create a JSON configuration file for Tailscale Serve
+   c.
+Add TS_Serve_Config to Docker Compose file
+   d.
+Restart containers: docker compose up -d
+   e.
+Verify HTTPS setup using docker exec command
+5. Access your containerized services:
+   a.
+Use Tailscale DNS names or assigned hostnames
+   b.
+Access services securely over HTTPS

 <!-- ----------------------------------------------------------------------- -->

 <!-- TODO - Find the rest of my AI Agents and tools and categorize them -->

 <!-- ### Agents